learn-co-curriculum/dsc-linalg-python-vs-numpy-lab/README.md

 ## Introduction

-Numpy, Scipy and Pandas libraries provide a significant increase in computational efficiency with complex mathematical operations as compared to Python's built in arithmatic functions.
-In this lab we shall calculate and compare the processing speed required for calculating a dot product both using basic arithmatic operations in Python and Numpy's `.dot()` method.
+Numpy, Scipy and Pandas provide a significant increase in computational efficiency with complex mathematical operations as compared to Python's built in arithmetic functions.
+In this lab, you'll shall calculate and compare the processing speed required for calculating a dot product both using basic arithmetic operations in Python and Numpy's `.dot()` method.

 ## Objectives
 You will be able to:
-* Compare the performance of high dimensional matrix operations in Numpy vs. pure Python
+* Compare the performance of high-dimensional matrix operations in Numpy vs. pure Python

 ## Problem

-> **Write a routine to calculate the dot product between two 200 x 200 dimensional matrices using:**
+Write a routine to calculate the dot product between two $200 \times 200$ dimensional matrices using:

-> **a) Pure Python**
+a) Pure Python (no libraries)

-> **b) Numpy's `.dot()`**
+b) Numpy's `.dot()`

-### Create two 200 x 200 matrices in Python and fill them with random values using `np.random.rand()`
+### Create two $200 \times 200$ matrices in Python and fill them with random values using `np.random.rand()`

 ```python